Draxxus702/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+The DOM is an object oriented representation of a webpage
 2. What is an event?
+an event is an something that happens when a specific action is taken
 3. What is an event listener?
+An even listener waits for a specific action to happen before causing the event.
 4. Why would we convert a NodeList into an Array?
+Because a nodeList is a web based api and to use javascript on it it need to become an array
 5. What is a component?
+A reusable set of logic, behaviours and interface elements.
 ### Git Set up

 * [ ] Fork the project into your GitHub user account